sketchplugins/plugin-directory/README.md

 - [Sketch Syntax Highlighter](https://danielguillan.github.io/sketch-syntax-highlighter/), by Daniel Guillan & Javi Sanchez: Automatically highlight the syntax of any code snippet, right within Sketch.
 - [Sketch Storyboard](https://github.com/britesnow/sketch-storyboard), by Jeremy Chone: Export a full story flow and dev spec in one shortcut.
 - [Sketch Color Palette](https://github.com/nerd0geek1/sketchcolorpalette), by Kohei Tabata: A Sketch Plugin to generate .clr(Color Palette) file from selected layers.
-- [gif.me](http://www.sketchgif.me/), by the gif.me team: Add GIFs and videos to your Sketch files
+- [Loose!](https://github.com/teeerevor/loose-sketch-plugin), by Trev Wolf: Turn your lines into arrows
 - [Unsplash It](https://github.com/fhuel/unsplash-it-sketch), by Manuele Capacci: A plugin to quickly include great looking image from Unsplash.com in your Sketch projects.
 - [Diverse UI Sketch Plugin](https://github.com/reneepadgham/diverseui-sketch-plugin), by Renée Padgham: The official Sketch plugin for Diverse UI.
 - [AEIconizer](https://github.com/tadija/aeiconizer), by Marko Tadić: iOS icon generator plugin for Bohemian Coding Sketch app.
 - [SizeArtboard](https://github.com/brendanmiller/sizeartboard), by brendan miller: Sketch Plugin for wrapping a new artboard around what you've selected
 - [Sketchy Pies](https://github.com/abynim/sketchy-pies), by Aby Nimbalkar: A Sketch plugin to magically convert regular circle layers into pie charts!
 - [Butter](https://github.com/pberrecloth/butter-sketch-plugin), by Peter Berrecloth: Butter will butt your layers together.
-- [Loose!](https://github.com/teeerevor/loose-sketch-plugin), by Trev Wolf: Turn your lines into arrows
 - [Sketch Nearest 8](https://github.com/acollurafici/sketch-nearest-8), by Anthony Collurafici: Sketch Plugin to round shape size to the nearest multiple of 8
 - [Sketch Image Replaste](https://github.com/mheesakkers/sketch-image-replaste), by Misha: A simple Sketch plugin for replacing images with your copied image of your clipboard.
 - [Texts Translate](https://github.com/laresgoiti/texts_translate), by Santi: Manage Sketch texts in multiple locales.